 Establishing a consistent sleep schedule, even on weekends, helps regulate the body's internal clock, leading to better sleep patterns.

-Additionally, avoiding stimulants like caffeine and electronic screens before bedtime can prevent disruptions in falling and staying asleep.
+Additionally, avoiding stimulants like caffeine and electronic screens before bedtime can prevent poor sleep.

 Furthermore, napping can be an effective strategy for cyclists with accumulated sleep debt or those unable to get sufficient nighttime rest.